Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Some winter hiking menu suggestions:

-Always have your hat and gloves ready in an outside pocket of your backpack, and whip them on whenever you take a break from forward motion.
+Always have your hat and gloves ready in an outside pocket of your backpack or jacket, and whip them on whenever you take a break from forward motion.

 It's easier to stay warm than it is to get warm.